-Graduating from the Central Institute of Technology with an Advanced Diploma in fashion and textile design, Jaime Lee won the X-Press Emerging Designer and Minter Ellison awards.
-It was here where Jaime Lee experimented with creating textiles that replicated her watercolour paintings and the natural progression from art into fashion evolved.
+Graduating from Central Institute of Technology with an Advanced Diploma in Fashion and Textile design in 2009, Jaime Lee Major immediately won the X-Press Emerging Designer and Minter Ellison Awards.

 Jaime Lee’s RAFW debut garnered both critical and commercial acclaim with Pages Digital hailing Jaime Lee’s designs as “the boldest and brightest to be coming out of Australia at the moment”.
 The magazine went on to say Jaime Lee’s “Pollination” collection was “unlike anything we’re seeing down under.
 This designers clothes are out of this world.”

 In November 2011, Jaime Lee cemented herself as Australian fashion’s fastest rising star after dressing ARIA Award winning artist, Kimbra.
 Stepping out from behind the 3-D rendering of a broken heart, Kimbra wow’d Australia in a magical fish tail gown made from gold lace and hand-encrusted with Swarovski crystals.
 Accepting her ARIA for Best Female Artist, Kimbra honoured Jaime Lee by wearing another of her demi-couture gowns to accept her award.